rom1mouret/orthogonal_learning/README.md

 )
 ```

-Before training a new task:
+Before training the network on a new task, execute:
 ```python3
 for layer in gradproj_layers(net): layer.take_snapshot()